 Georgia Fair Lending Act Resources

-The Georgia Fair Lending Act (GAFLA) was originally signed into law on April 22, 2002, became effective on October 1, 2002, and was subsequently amended on March 7, 2003.
+The Georgia Fair Lending Act (GAFLA) was originally signed into law on April 22, 2002, became effective on October 1, 2002, and was subsequently amended on March 7, 2003 and April 23, 2024.
 This law has a significant impact on Georgia residential mortgage lending and brokering activities.

 Georgia Fair Lending Act - Title 7, Chapter 6A - Access to the entire Georgia Code is provided by LexisNexis from the Georgia General Assembly's website.
 Go to the Official Code of Georgia (O.C.G.A.).